acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 * Input-Text Background Color.
 Select color for input-text background.
 * Input-Text Border Size.
 Write some number to decide border width for input-textbox.
 * Input-Text Border Radius.
 Write border radius for input-text box border.
 * Input-Text Border Color.
 Choose a color for input-text border.
 * Input-Text Font Size.
 Set font size for the input-text.
 * Input-Text Font Color.
 Set up a font color for input-text.

 **Selectbox Styles**

 * Selectbox Has Background.
 Select whether selectbox should have background.
 * Selectbox Background Color.
 Select color for selectbox background.
 * Selectbox Border Size.
 Write some number to decide border width for selectbox.
 * Selectbox Border Radius.
 Write border radius for selectbox border.
 * Selectbox Border Color.
 Choose a color for selectbox border.
 * Selectbox Font Size.
 Set font size for the selectbox.
 * Selectbox Font Color.
 Set up a font color for selectbox.
 * Selectbox Arrow Color.
 Set up a color for selectbox arrow.

 **File Uploader Styles**

 * FileBox Has Background.
-Select whether selectbox should have background.
+Select whether the selectbox of the form builder should have background or not
 * FileBox Background Color.
 Select color for filebox background.
 * FileBox Border Size.
 Write some number to decide border width for filebox.
 * FileBox Border Radius.
 Write border radius for filebox border.
 * FileBox Border Color.
 Choose a color for filebox border.
 * FileBox Font Size.
 Set font size for the filebox.
 * FileBox Font Color.
 Set up a font color for filebox.
 * Button Text.
 Write filebox button text.
 * Button Background Color.
 Choose color of the background for filebox button.
 * Button Background Hover Color.
 Choose color of the background for filebox button on hover.
 * Button Text Color.
 Choose font color of the filebox button.
 * Button Text Hover Color.
 Choose font color of the filebox button on hover.
 * FileBox Button Has Icon.
 Select to add some icon to filebox button.
 * Button's Icon Style.
 Choose one of the icon styles for filebox button.
 * Button's Icon Position.
 Choose button's icon position.
 * Button's Icon Color.
 Choose a color for button's icon.
 * Button's Icon Hover Color.
 Choose a color for button's icon on hover.

 ### Step 4.
 All Submissions.

-* Here you will see the list of your form.
+* This part of the form builder shows the list of your form.
 Enter in each you will find a list of all submissions.
 * Each submission includes.
 * Customer Message.
 * Customer Country.
 * Customer Submission Date.
 * Customer IP.
 * Hover on submission you will find following features.
 * Show.
 Open the message of the submission.
 * Spam.
 Block IP address, so the user will not be able to send any message from that iP.
 * Trash.
 Delete the submission.
 * The same as standard inbox mail you may select submissions, make bulk of them as read/unread spam/not spam, remove selected at once.
-* When you click show and open the submission message, you may delete it from inside and if message has some attachment you may download it by one simple click
+* When you click show and open the submission message, you may delete it from inside and if message has some attachment you may download it by one simple click.
-* Plus, search bar will help you quickly find required submission.
+* Plus, search bar of the form builder will help you quickly find required submission.

 ### Step 5.
 Newsletter Manager (Pro)

 * Choose The Forms.
-Here select the form you need (form will be displayed in case it has at least one subscriber)
+Here select the form you need (form will be displayed in case it has at least one subscriber).
 * Emails in One Flow.
 Choose how many newsletter emails should be sent at once.
 * Interval Between Mailings.
 Choose the interval between each flow.
 * Email Subject.
 Write newsletter email subject.